kenswolf/sparkify/README.md

 Note that this code uses the boto3 library.
 It does not use the psychopg2 library.
 This is simply because I wanted to learn about using the boto3 library for SQL commands.

-## Step 4 - Populate the Database
+## Step 5 - Populate the Database

 1. Run ... python3 etl.py ... to  ...

     * extract from s3 to staging tables transform and load from staging tables into the data warehouse fact-dimension star schema optimized for queries on song play analysis

-Note that this uses the psychopg2 and boto3 librarys
+Note - this uses the psychopg2 and boto3 librarys
+Note - last time I ran this it took 45 minutes

-## Step 5 - Data Analysis
+## Step 6 - Data Analysis

-1. Run ... python3 sample_queries.py ... to gain a deeper understand of the business
+1. Run ... python3 analysis.py ... runs sample queries in order for the results to provide insights leading to a deeper understand of the business

-## Step 6 - Delete Infrastructure
+## Step 7 - Delete Infrastructure

 1. Run ... python3 iac_delete.py ... to delete the AWS Serverless Redshift and its database